 Given that the DT 1770 PRO is pitched to the studio professional the emphasis on robustness makes sense.
 The aesthetic is quite utilitarian or industrial looking but that’s always been beyerdynamic’s approach for its studio or DT range so it is in keeping with tradition.

-Despite the different approaches, I actually found the comfort levels of the HE-R9 to be somewhat better for casual listening and the DT 1770 PRO superior in terms of secure fitting.
+Despite the different approaches, I found the comfort levels of the HE-R9 to be somewhat better for casual listening and the DT 1770 PRO superior in terms of secure fitting.

 The clamp is tighter on the beyerdynamic and it does have around 50g more weight but on the plus side, it does isolate better, even with its velour pads.
 With the leather pads, the isolation is even higher.

 The DT 1770 PRO is purely single-ended with a 3-pin mini-XLR connection though it does come with two types of cables, a coiled pro version, and a straight rubber tubed option.
 Both cables are terminated with a 3.5mm TRS and include a single 6.35mm adaptor much like the stock HE-R9 cable.

 Of course, you have the option to go single or dual-entry or even wireless with the HE-R9 using the Bluemini R2R so there is a bit more flexibility but it’s hardly likely you want wireless in a studio setting.